Christina LaRosa, MD

 Prospective new clients, please submit the New Client form in the New Clients section of this website.
 For routine matters, current clients can reach Dr LaRosa via their online patient portal.
 Routine messages will generally be returned within two business days.
 For urgent matters, please call 734-368-9691.
 For emergency concerns, please call 911 or go to your nearest emergency room.

 Dr LaRosa does not accept insurance at this time.
 Payment is expected at the time of service.
-If your insurance covers out of network psychiatric medication evaluation and management (most commonly codes 90792 and 99214), we can provide documentation that you can submit to your insurance company for possible reimbursement.
+If your insurance covers out of network therapy, documentation is available for you to submit to your insurance company, HSA, HSP, of FSA for possible reimbursement or proof of treatment.
 Please review questions to ask about your insurance coverage here.
-We are also able to give you a proof of service receipt if you wish to submit it to your Health Savings Plan (HSP/HSA) for reimbursement.